Olympia Washington, USA Travel Guide

 Enjoy views while savoring local cuisine.

-Olympia's culinary scene emphasizes fresh, local, and seasonal ingredients.
+Olympia's culinary scene emphasizes fresh, local, and ingredients in season.

-Various berries, apples, and vegetables from Washington farms feature prominently.
+Various berries, apples, and vegetables from Washington farms are highlighted.

-Seafood, like salmon, oysters, and Dungeness crab, reflects the area's history.
+Seafood, like salmon, oysters, and Dungeness crab, mirrors the area's history.

 Visit the Olympia Farmers Market on a weekend.
 It offers a chance to taste local prepared foods, interact with producers, and learn about the region's agricultural bounty.